 — Douglas Davis, Newsweek, 1986

-The “pompous neighbors” Davis calls out here, judging by the year of his article’s publication, would be prominent 1980s tower developments like 100 Congress, 301 Congress, One Eleven Congress, and San Jacinto Center — in other words, buildings that constitute much of the classic “Old Austin” skyline as I think it’s imagined by quite a few locals under the age of 50 or thereabouts.
+The “pompous neighbors” Davis calls out here, judging by the year of his article’s publication, would be prominent 1980s developments like 100 Congress, 301 Congress, One Eleven Congress, and San Jacinto Center — in other words, towers constituting much of the classic “Old Austin” skyline as I think it’s imagined by quite a few locals under the age of 50 or thereabouts.

 To Austinites in this age range, myself included, such a grim assessment of the city’s architecture doesn’t come naturally.
 Despite their slightly dull tones of beige and brown, the skyline Davis claims these ’80s-era buildings garishly dominate represents the “before” image of Austin, to be compared against its future growth forever: